Skip Navigation

 Our Programs

-Individual & Group Counseling (Traditional and EAS)
+Individual & Group Wellness Programs

-• Couples and family therapy
+• Couples and family connection sessions

-• Parent–child attachment and co-regulation work
+• Parent–child co-regulation activities

 • Social-emotional skill development

-• Processing grief, loss, and life adjustments
+• Support groups for grief, loss, and life transitions

 • Communication, conflict resolution, and relationship building

-Trauma-Informed Equine-Assisted Professional Counseling & Experiential Learning
+Trauma-Informed Equine-Assisted & Experiential Learning

 • Somatic regulation and sensory integration